AD2000X/LoRA_WandB_Gemma2_2b_en/README.md

 Overview:

--Objective: Fine-tune a Gemma model (2B parameters) with LoRA to improve text generation performance on specific tasks.
+Objective: Fine-tune a Gemma model (2B parameters) with LoRA to improve text generation performance on specific tasks.

--Key Features:
+Key Features:
-  - Mounting Google Drive to store and load model weights.
+  * Mounting Google Drive to store and load model weights.

-  - Environment variable configuration for Kaggle API credentials.
+  * Environment variable configuration for Kaggle API credentials.

   * Downloading and preprocessing the Databricks Dolly 15k dataset.

-  = Fine-tuning with different LoRA ranks (4, 8, 16, 32) and mixed precision training.
+  * Fine-tuning with different LoRA ranks (4, 8, 16, 32) and mixed precision training.

-  + Integration with Weights & Biases for experiment tracking and logging.
+  * Integration with Weights & Biases for experiment tracking and logging.

 Requirements

--Python: 3.7+
+Python: 3.7+

--Dependencies:
+Dependencies:

-  -Keras
+  * Keras

-  -KerasNLP
+  * KerasNLP

-  -Weights & Biases (wandb)
+  * Weights & Biases (wandb)

-  -Other libraries as specified in requirements.txt
+  * Other libraries as specified in requirements.txt

   Make sure to install these packages either via pip or by running the installation commands in the Colab notebook.